dhruv-github/getting_cleaning_data_peer_assessment/CodeBook.md

 I do a row bind (rbind) of the testing and the training data obtained above.
 To compute the average of each variable for each subject and activity , I use the aggregate function.
+I use the plyr package to arrange the result by subject and activity.